• Skip to primary navigation

 3. They are great to bake with the little ones: kids enjoy making cookie dough balls.

 4. And they are freezer-friendly!
-Freezing cookie dough shaped into balls allows enjoying freshly baked cookies at any time.
+Freezing cookie dough shaped into balls lets you enjoy freshly baked cookies anytime.

 Ingredients